o365hq/o365hq.com/content/blog/Managing data risk in the post-GDPR (General Data Protection Regulation) world.md

 +++
 title = "Managing data risk in the post-GDPR (General Data Protection Regulation) world" description = "In the middle of May 2019, a compliance and security conference took place and, in case you missed it, we’ve prepared the recap of some sessions for you.
 One of the presentations was hosted by Silvia Kingsmill, a partner in a risk consulting practice at KPMG Canada, and a National Data Protection and Privacy Leader (yes, you’re not mistaken, the very same KPMG from the Big Four accounting firms).
 This session was devoted to an overview of the regulatory landscape.
-She spoke about data privacy, cybersecurity, data governance, digital transformation, and what’s more important, offered advice on how to reach compliance and improve the security posture of an organization. " date = 2019-06-06
+She spoke about data privacy, cyber security, data governance, digital transformation, and what’s more important, offered advice on how to reach compliance and improve the security posture of an organization. " date = 2019-06-06

 [taxonomies]